RODNEY L. HURST, SR. - THE STRUGGLE CONTINUES!

 The degree to which Blacks must deny who they are in White spaces may not be an issue for the dominant power structure, but if you’re unapologetically Black, you know the struggle is real.
 From education, to politics, to the world of work, to cultural socialization, Rodney and I engage in a back and forth that must happen more frequently.

-Rodney Lawrence Hurst, Sr. is a father, a grandfather, a great-grandfather, a civil rights activist, a Black historian, a cancer survivor, and the author of three award-winning books: It was never about a hot dog and a Coke®!
-A personal account of the 1960 sit-in demonstrations in Jacksonville, Florida and Ax Handle Saturday; Unless WE Tell It…It Never Gets Told! and now, Never Forget Who You Are: Conversations about Racism and Identity Development.
-He speaks
+Rodney Lawrence Hurst, Sr. is a father, a grandfather, a great-grandfather, a civil rights activist, a Black historian, a cancer survivor, and the author of four award-winning books: It was never about a hot dog and a Coke®!
+A personal account of the 1960 sit-in demonstrations in Jacksonville, Florida and Ax Handle Saturday; Unless WE Tell It…It Never Gets Told! and now, Never Forget Who You Are: Conversations about Racism and Identity Development.; and Black and Brilliant,

-Dr. Rudy F. Jamison, Jr. currently works as faculty and Assistant Director of the Center for Urban Education and Policy in University of North Florida’s College of Education and Human Services.
-Dr. Jamison’s academic interests include: Black leadership development, community organizing, diversification of teacher education, culturally responsive teaching/leadership, career mobility, developmental relationships, self-monitoring, and nigrescence.
+Dr. Rudy F. Jamison, Jr. is currently the director of the City of Jacksonville's Human Rights Commission.
+He formerly worked on the faculty of the University of North Florida, Assistant Director of the Center for Urban Education and Policy in University of North Florida’s College of Education and Human Services, and the Director, and the University of North Florida's Director of the Institute for the Study of Race and Ethnic Relations.
+Dr. Jamison’s academic interests include: Black leadership development, community organizing, diversification of teacher education, culturally responsive teaching/leadership, career mobility, developmental relationships, self-monitoring, and "nigrescence."
+He is the co-author of the award-winning book, "Never Forget Who You Are."
 Dr. Jamison is committed to advancing consciousness around equity, racism, and social justice in ways that assess, challenge, and support a more virtuous humanity.

 Books are available at canonpressgroup.com, Amazon.com, and Apple.com.